lehner-lab/doubledeepms/README.md

 # Required Data

-Fitness scores, thermodynamic models, pre-processed data and required miscellaneous files should be downloaded from [here]() to your project directory (see '_base_dir_' option) i.e. where output files should be written, and unzipped.
+Fitness scores, thermodynamic models, pre-processed data and required miscellaneous files should be downloaded from [here]() and unzipped in your project directory (see '_base_dir_' option) i.e. where output files should be written.

 # Pipeline Modes